logiqua/scribequa/COMPARISON-JSONLOGICA.md

 ### Logiqua

-**Logiqua** is a modular, extensible expression evaluation engine that supports multiple formats (JSON, YAML, XML, LISP-style) and provides JsonLogic compatibility as one of its features.
+**Logiqua** is a modular, extensible expression evaluation engine that supports multiple formats (JSON, YAML, XML, LISP-style, infix expressions) and provides JsonLogic compatibility as one of its features.

 **Key Characteristics:**
 - Multi-format support (JSON, YAML, XML, LISP)